shai-github/cli/README.md

 ### Running the program

-To run the program, you can use the `sample.txt` file or use your own text file.
+To run the program, you can use the `sample.txt` file or upload your own text file.
 Run the following command to check for substrings across all lines in the text file and save valid results in an output text file:

 ```
 cargo run <query> <text file> > output.txt